 Apollo 17: The Last Moon Landing Mission

-Apollo 17 was the eleventh and the last crewed space mission in the NASA Apollo programme.
+Apollo 17 was the eleventh and the last crewed space mission in the NASA Apollo program.
 It was the first night launch of a U.S. human spaceflight and the sixth and final lunar landing mission.
 The mission was launched at 12:33 a.m.
 EST on 7 December 1972 and concluded on December 19.

-Apollo 17 is also the last time humans traveled beyond low Earth orbit.
+Apollo 17 was also the last time humans traveled beyond low Earth orbit.
 The mission broke several records: the longest moon landing, longest total extravehicular activities (moonwalks), largest lunar sample, and longest time in lunar orbit.

 Scientific objectives of the Apollo 17 mission included geological surveying and sampling of materials and surface features in a preselected area of the Taurus-Littrow region; deploying and activating surface experiments, and conducting in-flight experiments and photographic tasks during lunar orbit and trans-earth coast.